juronen/clusterduck/readme.md

 For bundled workers, the framework provides the option to process messages one by one, in a strictly sequential order, i.e. the message with sequence id `n` will only be processed after id `n - 1` has been processed.

+## Debugging

+The `Debugger` module can be used to create a debugger and pass it to `Builder.create`, so that the output of chosen workers is sent back to the master and passed to a user defined function.